 C. In HPMS, complete and upload the table in Appendix XVIII for the Compliance Plan.

-HPMS Part D Contacts CMS Guidance issued 08/16/06, 08/22/07, 11/30/07, 08/06/07, 03/17/09, 07/09/09, 08/04/09, and 01/25/10
+HPMS Part D Contacts

 Not applicable to SAE applicants.

 A. In HPMS, in the Contract Management/Contact Information/Contact Data page provide the name/title; mailing address; phone number; fax number; and email address for the following required applicant contacts: